-Subscription offerings are steadily rising.
-Companies are turning toward this business model as there’s an added benefit of predictable, recurring revenues and the ability to secure a loyal customer base.
+The subscription business model is steadily rising.
+From subscription boxes to streaming services, companies are turning toward this business model as there’s an added benefit of predictable, recurring revenues and the ability to secure a loyal customer base.

 What is subscription fatigue?

-Subscription fatigue, also known as subscription overload or subscription saturation, refers to the potential decline in the interest of consumers toward spending on subscriptions as the number of available subscription choices increases.
+Subscription fatigue, also known as subscription overload or saturation, refers to the potential decline in consumers' interest in recurring services as the number of available choices increases.

 This concept is tightly related to customer churn–the amount of subscribers that cancel a subscription.
 Generally, churn from subscription fatigue can be attributed to three reasons:

-• Not enough value: If subscribers perceive a lack of value, they don’t shy away from exploring other options.
+• Subscribers feel they don’t get enough value: If customers perceive a lack of value, they don’t hesitate to explore other options–especially in entertainment subscriptions.
 Interestingly, value isn’t restricted to the price tag but the entire experience when transacting with a brand.

-• Poor customer service: Buyers are spoiled by choice and unwilling to settle for anything below what they consider best.
+• Subscribers perceive poor customer service: Buyers are spoiled by choice and unwilling to settle for anything below what they consider best.
 Poor customer service is one of the most prominent causes of churn, and businesses lose over $75 billion annually due to not attending to their customers well enough.

-• No brand loyalty: The problem of brand loyalty arises whenever a subscriber views the brand as “interchangeable” with that of a competitor.
+• Subscribers aren’t loyal to your brand: The problem arises whenever a subscriber views the brand as “interchangeable” with a competitor.
 According to Havas, 75% of brands could disappear, and nobody would care.
 This points toward the pressing issue of customer loyalty in today’s marketplace and explains the growing industry concern over churn.

 Signs of subscription fatigue and how to prevent them